 Bringing Your Pet Dog, Cat or Ferret into Ireland from Any Country Other Than Those Previously Listed

-(Additionally, for dogs with cropped ears, please use link below for further information... ear-cropping-of-dogs-regulations-2023 )
+• For dogs with cropped ears, please use link below for further information... ear-cropping-of-dogs-regulations-2023

-If your journey exceeds this 5 day rule, or if any of the following situations apply to you:
+If any of the following situations apply to you:

-• you are buying a dog, cat or ferret abroad and having it shipped to Ireland unaccompanied, that is, you are not going to collect it and travel home with it, or
+• you are buying a dog, cat or ferret abroad and having it shipped to Ireland, that is, you are not going to collect it and travel home with it, or

-• your pet is in another country and you want to have it shipped to Ireland unaccompanied, that is, you are not going to collect it and travel home with it
+• your pet is in another country and you want to have it shipped to Ireland, that is, you are not going to collect it and travel home with it

 • you are travelling to Ireland to buy, sell or gift a dog, cat or ferret, or if any change of ownership is involved after arrival, including delivery of a purchased or rehomed animal

-your pet may not enter Ireland under pet travel rules.
-These pets must follow a different set of rules.
+then your pet may not enter Ireland under pet travel rules.
+These pets must follow a different set of rules as only pets travelling directly with their owners can use the pet travel rules for entry.
+Please see section on Bringing an Unaccompanied Pet Cat, Dog or Ferret into Ireland.

 Email address: livetrade@agriculture.gov.ie